donejs/donejs/docs/guides/guide.md

 ### Create messages

 Now let's add the form to create new messages.
-The form two-way binds the `name` and `body` properties to the component's view-model and calls `send()` when hitting the enter key in the message input.
+The form will two-way bind the `name` and `body` properties to the component's view-model and calls `send()` when hitting the enter key in the message input.

 First we have to implement the `send()` method.
 Update `src/messages/messages.js` to this:

 @sourceref ../../guides/guide/steps/11-create-messages/messages.js
 @highlight 8-18

+> New APIs Used:
+> - [save()](http://canjs.com/doc/can-connect/connection.save.html) - creates a `POST` request to `/api/messages` with
+>   the message data.

 The `send()` method takes the `name` and `message` properties from the view-model and creates a `Message` instance, saving it to the server.
 Once saved successfully, it sets the message to an empty string to reset the input field.